Be-Water-Development/basic/README.md

 # Finished:
 - push final commit
-- slack xavyr to let him know you are finished
+- slack xavyr that you are finished with <b>your branch name</b>
-- I will review you code to professional standards
+- I will pull down your code and review to professional standards